 In the same pan in which you cooked the leeks, toast the rice in a little extra virgin olive oil, then add the cream of Leek and scallion and start cooking the risotto gradually adding the broth.
 Halfway through cooking the risotto with leeks, combine the chestnuts, season with salt, pepper and finish cooking on the wave.
 Stir in butter and pecorino fire off.

 Cut the bacon into small cubes very small (brunoise) and skip it in the Pan without other fat until crisp.

 Composition of the dish: serve the risotto with leeks and chestnuts sprinkled with diced bacon and a few leaves of marjoram, then decorate with a chestnut whole.
 Dropping the pot a few drops of red wine reduction at random and serve immediately.
 Bon appétit!

-THE PAIRING: In this recipe from the delicate balance between sweet and bitter, We match the same that we used to make red wine reduction: Hercules, IGT Lazio at the company Cincinnatus, which produces this wine with the grapes ' good' Black, a rare variety and retrieved from this cellar of choirs, in the province of Latina.
-Is’ a red wine of body, with scents of wild berries, Recalling the chestnut; sensations of vanilla and cocoa cake, with soft tannins and perfectly balanced with acidity.
+MATCHING: In this recipe from the delicate balance between sweet and bitter, We match the same that we used to make red wine reduction: Hercules, Igt Lazio of the company Cincinnatus, that produces this wine with the 'Black good' grape variety, a rare variety and retrieved from this cellar of choirs, in the province of Latina.
+It's a red wine of body, with scents of wild berries, Recalling the chestnut; sensations of vanilla and sweet cocoa, with soft tannins and perfectly balanced with acidity.